-When I arrived in Spain in my early 20s, I didn’t speak a word of Spanish and I felt like a fish in fishbowl, looking out at the world outside without being able to understand or experience it.
+When I arrived in Spain in my early 20s, I didn’t speak a word of Spanish and sometimes felt like a fish in a fishbowl, looking out at the world without being able to understand or experience it.

-That’s why I can put myself in your shoes and anticipate everything you may need in this new adventure in Spain.
+That’s why I can put myself in your shoes and understand what you may be feeling if you are new to a language.

 When I started learning my first words and sentences of Spanish, I thought it would be wonderful to understand and engage in this strange, new, and exciting world I saw, but it still seemed so far away.